Masterpieces of Greek and Roman Theater

 9. To what effect does Chaplin make use of obscenity or scatological humor?
 How does Chaplin's use of obscenity and/or scatological humor compare with Aristophanes'?

-10. Divine Princess in Birds, the chorus of Clouds, and of course the major characters of Lysistrata are women.
+10. In Acharnians, there are many female roles: the daughter of Dikaiopolis, the Megarian's two daughters, a bridesmaid, and two girls at the end of the play.
+In Peace, there are the two daughters of Trygaios, Harvest and Festival, and Peace (statue). tAnd of course the major characters of Lysistrata are women.
 How does Aristophanes treat women in his plays?
 Is it consistent or does it change from play to play for comic effect?

 11. The chorus is often overlooked as a character by modern readers of Aristophanes.
 Choose one play and analyze its role in the play.
 Does it exhibit a consistent character through the play?
 How does it create unity for the play?
 How does its presence and actions help the audience respond to the play?
 Is there the equivalent of a chorus in Chaplin's films?